Professional wrestlers do not have a union

 “Trade union membership rates in the UK’s major sports exceeds 90%,” said Dr Malcolm, “but wrestling is traditionally non-unionised; only recently has the actors’ union Equity begun to represent wrestlers.
 (What makes this particularly ironic is that dramatic performance is also highly unionised, with Equity operating one of the last ‘closed shops’ in the UK until outlawed in 1990).
 Finally, there is no singular governing body for wrestling or what organisational theorists call a dominant self-regulator.”

-There has been little hope or vision for many years, up until recently with the All In event and the Speaking Out movement – here in the UK, an All-Party Parliamentary Group was launched to form an inquiry as a result of the revelations that came from Speaking Out, concluding that “in the absence of a recognised union, wrestlers could organise and take direct action – but given almost all are self-employed independent contractors, in different places and at different times, such organising is not realistic.”
+There has been little hope or vision for many years, up until recently with, on one hand, the All In event and, on the other, the Speaking Out movement – here in the UK, an All-Party Parliamentary Group was launched to form an inquiry as a result of the revelations that came from Speaking Out, concluding that “in the absence of a recognised union, wrestlers could organise and take direct action – but given almost all are self-employed independent contractors, in different places and at different times, such organising is not realistic.”
 It continued: “One over-arching body is therefore needed, but the mobilisation required is an incredible challenge, given the lack of stability in work and fear of promoters blackballing.”
 Despite the obvious limitations presented by hierarchical parliamentary politics, the APPG in the UK remains significant, because it recommends specific sets of standards and pro wrestling companies adhering to these standards, therefore offering more opportunities for organising here in the UK.

 As a result, recently the pro wrestling industry has enjoyed a positive shift – an expansion of awareness and associated safe spaces, and an increasingly diverse following befitting this unique exhibition where disbelief can be suspended and any performers can be seen to do battle, regardless of size or shape, gender or background; from post-modern performances and cinematic wrestling to deathmatches and technical masterpieces — understanding and appreciation of pro wrestling in all its forms has never been greater, which can only bode well for meeting fans’ expectations and demands.